 Often, if you can prove a hardship such as disability that prevents you from working, you may be eligible for medical debt forgiveness.
 You may also be able to find other resources like nonprofit organizations that can help with your medical bills.

-In short, yes.
+A: In short, yes.
 Healthcare providers typically turn over unpaid medical bills to collection agencies, who then report to credit bureaus.
 This means that medical debt can hurt your credit score if it goes unpaid for long enough.

-Unfortunately, it is possible to lose your home due to unpaid medical bills.
+A: Unfortunately, it is possible to lose your home due to unpaid medical bills.
 If your medical debt goes unpaid for too long, the healthcare provider may take your case to court.
 A judge may then put a lien on your assets, like your home, car, or other valuable possessions, or can rule for the seizure of those assets in order to pay off medical debts.
 Filing for bankruptcy as a result of medical debt can also lead to the liquidation of assets, including your home.

 Q: How do I protect my assets from hospital bills?